hoffmanap/campushousing/README.md

 2. A distance radius from the campus boundary equal to the radius ($r$) of a perfect circle whose total area matches the exact total land acreage of that specific campus ($Area = \pi r^2$).

 ### C. Development Standards & Prohibited Municipal Constraints
-Inside the delineated Campus Housing Zone, standard restrictive municipal zoning overlays are legally superseded by Chapter 218 mandates.
+Inside the delineated Campus Housing Zone, standard restrictive municipal zoning overlays are legally superseded.
 Municipalities are prohibited from enforcing regulations that limit density or layout, introducing the following by-right standards:
 * **By-Right Approvals:** Multifamily residential developments (defined as $\ge 3$ dwelling units per tract) and college dormitories are permitted entirely by-right without requiring discretionary variances, conditional use permits, or comprehensive plan amendments.
 * **Height Protections:** Building heights cannot be restricted to less than **45 feet** (approximately 4 stories) or the maximum height allowed under base zoning, whichever is greater.
-* **Elimination of Floor-Area Ratio (FAR):** Municipalities may not impose or enforce maximum FAR limits on multifamily developments within the zone.
+* **Elimination of Floor-Area Ratio (FAR):** No maximum FAR limits on multifamily developments permitted within the zone.
-* **Dimensional Liberty:** No minimum lot size, lot width, or lot depth constraints can be used to impede multifamily construction.
+* **Dimensional Standards:** No minimum lot size, lot width, or lot depth constraints can be used to impede multifamily construction.
 * **Setback Alignments:** Setbacks, stepbacks, or yard buffers cannot be stricter than those generally applicable to multifamily residential development citywide.
-* **Parking Mandates Eliminated:** Municipalities are legally forbidden from enforcing minimum off-street parking space requirements.
+* **Parking Mandates Eliminated:** Municipalities are forbidden from enforcing minimum off-street parking space requirements.

 ---